 Be known as the best reliable source of information for your local Twitter community.

-What are perfect local information to share on Twitter
+What are the perfect local tidbits to share on Twitter:

 - Local happenings.